Bazinga-Studios/tesseract-wasm/README.md

 ![npm package](https://img.shields.io/npm/v/tesseract-wasm)

 This version allows you to Compile Tesseract-wasm without Dynamic Execution.
-Without this, emscripten will compile the Javascript with 'eval()' and 'new funciton()' which is not aloud in Chrome Extensions.
+Without this, emscripten will compile the Javascript with 'eval()' and 'new funciton()' which is not allowed in Chrome Extensions.

 A WebAssembly build of the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine for use in the browser and Node.